-addition, each licensee shall reconcile the inventory of nationally tracked sources possessed by the licensee against that licensee's data in the National Source Tracking System.
+(D) by mail to the address on the National Source Tracking Transaction Report Form (NRC Form 748); or addition, each licensee shall reconcile the inventory of nationally tracked sources possessed by the licensee against that licensee's data in the National Source Tracking System.
 The reconciliation shall be conducted during the month of January in each year.
 The reconciliation process shall include resolving any discrepancies between the National Source Tracking System and the actual inventory by filing the reports identified by paragraphs (1) - (6) of this subsection.
-By January 31 of each year, each licensee shall submit to the National Source Tracking System confirmation that the data in the National Source Tracking System is correct.
+By January 31 of each year, each licensee shall submit to the National Source Tracking System is correct.